816 Roberts Terrace

 After graduation, Mark worked in a special nutritional and recreational program for children through Iowa State Extension Services.
 That led him to study social work first at Graceland College (BA, 1974) and then the University of Iowa (MSW, 1986).

-He is often called on to train substance abuse counselors, foster parents and social workers.
-Mark was the only member of the Iowa General Assembly to work at the World Trade Center following the attack on America on 9-11-01.
-He also works as a divorce mediator helping couples work through their disputes.
-He has received numerous awards for his work and was named to the Board of Social Work by Gov. Vilsack before being elected.
+He is often called on to train substance abuse counselors and social workers.
+Mark was one of two members of the Iowa General Assembly to work at the World Trade Center following the attack on America on 9-11-01.

-Mark and his wife, Karen Lischer, have been married for 25 years.
-They have one daughter, Allie.
-Mark is the former foster parent of two, Kevin and Darwin Eggert of Clearfield, and is now a grandparent to five foster grandchildren.
+Mark and his wife, Karen Lischer, have been married for 26 years.
+They have a daughter, Allie.
+Mark is the former foster parent of two, Kevin Eggert of Clearfield and Darwin Eggert of Henok, and is now a grandparent to eleven foster grandchildren.